 CHWs can work in a medical area or in communities.
-They may work at health services, including mental health facilities, substance abuse programs, nursing homes, or healthcare clinics.
-In a community context, they might work in a neighborhood or a faith-based organization.
+These can include health services, including mental health facilities, substance abuse programs, nursing homes, or healthcare clinics.
+On the other hand, in a community context, they might work in a neighborhood or a faith-based organization.

 In either context, they tend to provide support to connect clients or patients with preventive health services such as screenings, educational programs, and community outreach.
 Or help coordinate care, such as follow-up appointments.

-What are the key skills a CHW needs?
+What are the key skills for A chw?